arrayoutofbounds/softeng206_project/README.md

 Delete History:

 Go to the features menu and click the menu item that says "Delete history".
 WARNING!
 HISTORY iS NOT RECOVERABLE!

+Hide/Load historu:

+Go to the tools menu and click on the hide/load history item.

+Set playback speed:

+There are two ways to do this.
+First is to right click on the black screen and then choose a speed.
+The second is to go to the Audio Features menu and then click on the playback speed menu item and then choose a speed.

+Replay:

+Go to the Audio Features menu and then click on the replay box.
+If the box is ticked then the current audio/video file playing will repeat, else it won't repeat.

+Audio Filter:

+Go to the Audio Features menu and click on the audio filters menu item.
+Then select the input file, output destination, output name and the filter to add.
+Then just apply the filter and your file will be created.

+Video Filter:

+Go to the Video Features menu.
+Then go to the "add video filters" menu item and then select the input file, output destination, output name and the filter to add.
+Then choose the filter to add and apply it.

+Library:

+This has the list of video and audio files and their information.
+The list of files is on the left and their information is on the text area in the right.
+The information is the name of the file, where it is stored and its size in megabytes.

+There are 2 buttons.
+The Add button will add a media file to the list and the remove button will remove the currently selected file from the list.
+Multiple files can be removed at once by selecting multiple files using the control key on your keyboard.

+Click once on the file in the list to get its information show up.
+Clicking twice on the file in the list will cause that file to be played.